Fraud BlockerWealth Transfer Strategies

 Summary

-The strategies above are just a few select options from which to choose when looking to lower the value of your estate while at the same time leaving a lasting legacy.
-This is by no means an all-encompassing list.
-Any consideration given to any wealth transfer approach should be accompanied by a comprehensive conversation with your financial advisor and subsequently a licensed estate planning attorney.
+The strategies above are just a few options for lowering the value of your estate while leaving a lasting legacy.
+This is not an all-encompassing list, and any consideration given to any wealth transfer approach should be accompanied by a comprehensive conversation with your financial advisor and, subsequently, a licensed estate planning attorney.

 About Us | Get the Bedel Blog | More Articles